frdpnl/codespeak/README.md

 A personal programming language.

 This is a prototype, meant to explore language design ideas, interpreters and later compilers.
-For example, this project should expose key questions, which then lead me to learn about their seminal answers.

 I intentionally ignore some common C practices.